bcgov/aqwarnings/frontend/warnings/2025-10-31_Issue_PM25_obp_Burns_Lake.md

--   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within 50 km of the Burns Lake Firehall until November 1, 2025 9:00 AM local time.
+-   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within 50 km of the Burns Lake firehall until November 1, 2025 9:00 AM local time.
 No vegetative debris may be ignited or added to ignited piles.
 Contravention of these provisions may be subject to a fine under the Regulation.